 It may be hard to pick a WordPress photography theme because there are so many of them.
-And you’ve probably heard lots of renowned names, but still confused which direction to follow.
+And you’ve probably heard lots of renowned names but are still confused about which direction to take.

-If you need some more criteria of how to choose a right photography theme for your needs, here is a quick list for you:
+If you need some more criteria on how to choose the right photography theme for your needs, here is a quick list for you:

 - Go with simplicity (a theme peppered with too many design and functionality features can have a bad effect on your site performance and the UX);